New OTs on the Block! - Podcast Series

 Episode #6: OT/PT- Same Thing, Right? with Christie Brenchley

-This series was created and is hosted by Lindsay Rideout, a second year occupational therapy student from the University Toronto.
+This series was created and is hosted by Lindsay Rideout, a second year occupational therapy student from the University of Toronto.

 Listen on your preferred platform below: